sheishistoric/snl-coefficient/_posts/2022-09-30-adam-sandler.md

 In recent talks with *Variety*, Sandler suggested that he may return as a host, potentially boosting past projects above the minimum coefficient. [^5].
 Current cast members are also slated to appear in his upcoming projects with Sarah Sherman in *You Are SO Not Invited to My Bat Mitzvah!* (2023).

 Sandler's departure from *SNL* under less than ideal conditions did not prevent him from building a career in the comedy world.
 In fact, his time on the show permitted a great number of his films to exist in the way they do today.

-##References
+## References

-[^1] Sandler, A. (2019, May 5).
+[^1]: Sandler, A. (2019, May 5).
 "Adam Sandler's "I Was Fired" Monologue - SNL."
 [Video].
 Youtube. https://www.youtube.com/watch?v=eghK5yMpNuc

-[^2] NBCUniversal.
+[^2]: NBCUniversal.
 (2019, April 5).
 "Adam Sandler To Return To 'Saturday Night Live' For His First Time As Host With Musical Guest Shawn Mendes On May 4." *NBC Entertainment*. https://www.nbcuniversal.com/press-release/adam-sandler-return-saturday-night-live-his-first-time-host-musical-guest-shawn

-[^3] Chaney, J. (2013, July 13).
+[^3]: Chaney, J. (2013, July 13).
 "A Quantitative Ranking of Adam Sandler's Movie BFFs." *Variety*. https://www.vulture.com/2013/07/adam-sandler-costars-friends-ranking.html

-[^4] *Grown Ups 2* (2022, October 11). *Box Office Mojo*. https://www.boxofficemojo.com/release/rl2589427201/
+[^4]: *Grown Ups 2* (2022, October 11). *Box Office Mojo*. https://www.boxofficemojo.com/release/rl2589427201/

-[^5] Schneider, M. (2022, September 29).
+[^5]: Schneider, M. (2022, September 29).
 "Adam Sandler (Hustle)".
 In *“Awards Circuit”*. *Variety*. https://variety.com/2022/film/awards/adam-sandler-hustle-snl-waterboy-sequel-podcast-1235387290/